 The recipient of the 2012/2013 Betty A. Wilson Education and Safety Scholarship is Benson S. Tucker, who is the son of Ben Tucker, Barriere’s Equipment Manager.
 Benson graduated in May from Jesuit High School, with a GPA of 3.56.
 Benson has been accepted into the Texas Maritime Academy and Texas A&M University, in Galveston, TX, where he will be pursuing…HEAVY CIVIL CONSTRUCTION DIVISION MOVES OFFICE

-As of February 15, 2013, the Heavy Civil Construction Division has moved from our location in Belle Chasse to our new location at the Galleria Building in Metairie.
+As of December 2013, the Heavy Civil Construction Division has moved from our location in the Galleria Building in Metairie, to our new office building at 1910 Peters Road, in Harvey, LA.
 Please direct all correspondence to our new address: Barriere Construction Co., L.L.C.
-Heavy Civil Construction Division One Galleria Boulevard, Ste.
-1650 Metairie, LA 70001 Our phone and fax numbers will remain the…The Betty A. Wilson Education and Safety Scholarship
+Heavy Civil Construction Division 1910 Peters Road Harvey, LA 70058 Our phone and fax numbers will…The Betty A. Wilson Education and Safety Scholarship

 The Betty A. Wilson Education and Safety Scholarship Program was established in 1995 to help Barriere employees fund college educations for their dependent children.
 Since its inception, the Program has helped to finance the college education of 28 deserving children of Barriere employees.
 The Scholarship award is $4,000 each year to a new applicant.
 The award can be renewed each…